 Like all of those examples, when shared, one's nakedness can be received with anything from elation to degradation.
 But you don't have to tell me twice about the vulnerability and embarrassment that accompanies nudity.

-Here are five verbal reactions I've had after various dudes saw my unclothed human form for the first time.
-Much to no one’s chagrin, this won't be a detailed account of my sexual history.
-That’s for my gynaecologist to know (hey, Greg!) and for my new gynaecologist to find out (Greg’s leaving the practice soon).
+Here are five verbal reactions I've gotten after various dudes saw my unclothed human form for the first time.
+Much to no one's chagrin, this won't be a detailed account of my sexual history.
+That's for my gynecologist to know (hey, Greg!) and for my new gynecologist to find out (Greg's leaving the practice soon).

-So sit back, relax and put your feet in these stirrups here.
-I apologise if my hands are cold.
+So sit back, relax, and put your feet in these stirrups here.
+I apologize if my hands are cold.

-“DO YOU REALISE HOW HOT YOU’D BE IF YOU WORKED OUT EVERY DAY FOR THE NEXT THREE MONTHS?”
+"DO YOU REALIZE HOW HOT YOU'D BE IF YOU WORKED OUT EVERY DAY FOR THE NEXT THREE MONTHS?"

 You can't have your cake and eat it too, and if it were up to this guy I wouldn't be anywhere near a cake ever again (unless I'm fully clothed and standing next to one with a stripper hidden inside).

-In the moment, I could only assume he meant, “You don’t look bad – the bones are there, underneath a squishy layer of goat's cheese and herbs – but I prefer nude people look like Susan Fucking Powter.”
+In the moment, I could only assume he meant, "You don't look bad—the bones are there, underneath a squishy layer of goat cheese and herbs—but I prefer nude people look like Susan Fucking Powter."

 "WHAT ARE YOU DOING?
 I NEED A SHOT."

 What kind of shot are we talking here, pal?
 Rabies, tetanus, diphtheria, polio?
-As far as I know, we’ve yet to develop a vaccine against seeing anyone’s naked body, much less mine.
+As far as I know, we've yet to develop a vaccine against seeing anyone's naked body, much less mine (Hope-atitis C?).

-All joking aside, sometimes the truth punches you in the teeth before it sets you free.
-That’s just one of the risks we have to take when we’re open to self-discovery.
+All joking aside (yeah, right), sometimes the truth punches you in the teeth before it sets you free.
+That's just one of the risks we have to take when we're open to self-discovery.
 So call it what you want: a nude surprise gone awry, the fast track to sadness, a fucking terrible idea.
-They’re all apt synopses of this situation, Mike “The Situation” Sorrentino and e-books in Biden’s Kindle library.
+They're all apt synopses of this situation, Mike "The Situation" Sorrentino, and e-books in Biden's Kindle library.